 Home Remedy for Kennel Cough Information

 Finding a home remedy for kennel cough isn't nearly as difficult as you might think.
-Most vets will recommend using a prescription or over the counter pharmaceutical medicine to treat the respiratory infection, but there are plenty of ways you can provide your own symptom relief using simple items from your Dog First Aid Kit
+Most vets will recommend using a prescription or over the counter pharmaceutical medicine to treat the respiratory infection, but there are plenty of ways you can provide your own symptom relief using simple items from your Dog First Aid Kit or your kitchen.

 Vets will usually recommend using some sort of cough suppressant, and while that will be effective at making your dog stop coughing, it really does so by suppressing the mucus production.
 When you or an animal gets a respiratory infection like kennel cough, the body produces mucus as a line of defense against the virus.
 You expel this virus-laden mucus by coughing or sneezing, thereby getting it out of your system.
 If you suppress the mucus production, there won't be as many noticeable symptoms but the virus will stick around for longer.
 After awhile, kennel cough can easily develop into something more serious, such as pneumonia, and you definitely don't want that to happen.